-April 2017 at Hartwick College featured a lecture by award-winning e-commerce marketing executive and television personality Bonin Bough.
+2017 at Hartwick College featured a lecture by award-winning e-commerce marketing executive and television personality Bonin Bough.
 Bough discussed “Hackonomy: Lessons from the Largest Brands in the World.”
 Bough is the author of Txt Me: Your Phone Has Changed Your Life.
 Let’s Talk about It.

 One of the things that interested me in Bough’s lecture was his take on digital devices.
 Bough “breaks down the often counter-intuitive ways mobile devices and digital data are reshaping the way we experience, consume, and think.”
-It’s something that I’ve been thinking about in the classroom and in daily life.
+It’s something that was thinking about in the classroom and in daily life.

-Hackonomy and Anthropology
+Hackonomy & Anthropology

-Hackonomy and Economy
+Hackonomy & Economy

-“The products and objects we use to manage our money are diversifying” writes Taylor.
+“The products and objects we use to manage our money are diversifying” wrote Taylor.
 “While this increasing diversity presents challenges for research design, it also provides more launching points for discussions about money, and this can help us to build holistic pictures of the social life of finance.
 To the ethnographer, diversification is not a research problem, but an opportunity, and this as true of money as any other topic of inquiry.”